Licensing and Certification

 - Within the previous 24 months, 50% or more of the licensee's ownership interest is transferred, whether by a single transaction or multiple transactions to:

-- a person who had less than a five percent ownership interest in the facility at the time of the first transaction; or
+- a person or multiple different persons who had less than a five percent ownership interest in the facility at the time of the first transaction; or

 - Any other event or combination of events that results in a substitution, elimination, or withdrawal of the licensee's responsibility for the facility.